Cost of Living in Kyoto, Japan: Full Monthly Budget Guide

 4. Airport trips: the nearest airport is 39 km away; include longer fares or shuttle fees when budgeting occasional travel.

-Additionally, understanding local transportation costs can help you make informed choices about your commuting budget.
-Use these figures to model weekly and monthly spending precisely.
+Understanding local transportation costs can help you make informed choices about your commuting budget.

 Connectivity: Mobile and Internet Options